dataresearchcenter/legal/docs/en/dpa.md

 The contractor is also required to provide the client with all necessary information needed for the client’s control of the contract and make relevant documentation available upon request.
 In addition, the contractor must inform the client of any expiration or revocation of certificates or measures according to Article 41(4) GDPR.

 The contractor will communicate any changes in the company's data protection officer’s name and contact information or, if no officer is required, the name and contact details of the responsible body to the client.

+The Contractor undertakes to immediately inform the Client as soon as any authority, prosecutor's office, or private individual seeks access to the Client's data.
+Furthermore, the Contractor commits to requesting that all inquiries be submitted in electronic form and to forwarding such inquiries to the Client.
+Additionally, the Contractor agrees, to the extent legally possible, to disclose data only in collaboration with the Client.
+The Contractor shall document all inquiries and data transmissions in this context and make such documentation available to the Client.

 ### 8.4 Cooperation and Support Obligations